 Loading...

-] This is a measurement scheme developed by Torey Liepa, who measured this film.
-His New Job features 152 pictorial shots, 9 expository intertitles, and 14 dialogue intertitles.
-More information on these statistics can be found on the website.
-3) The red, snaking line moving across the middle of the graph is the film’s polynomial trendline, which indicates the general tendency of the speed of the editing throughout the course of the film.
+] His New Job was measured for three different kinds of shots, as represented by the three different 3) The red, snaking line moving across the middle of the graph is the film’s polynomial trendline, which indicates the general tendency of the speed of the editing throughout the course of the film.
 The trendline can display varying degrees of sensitivity to the general editing tendencies of the film, ranging from 1 (least sensitive) to 12 (most sensitive).
-The trendline of the graph for His New Job has a degree of 6, which tends to be the most common trendline degree used because it strikes a nice balance between overall trends and specific ASL variations. [
+The trendline of the graph for His New Job has a

 Although the editing of His New Job is not necessarily organized around an overarching narrative logic, the trendline is typical of the classical Hollywood style in one very important respect: the radical variance in cutting speed over the course of the film. [